rafaelghiorzi/pdfplucker/README.md

 ## Requirements

-- Python 3.9+
+- Python 3.12+
-- For CUDA support: NVIDIA GPU with CUDA drivers installed
+- For CUDA support: An NVIDIA GPU with drivers up to date
 - Additional dependencies are automatically installed with the package

 ## Basic Usage